AshwinTomar/DoNotbot/README.md

 # DoNotbot
-#First discord bot i made, to practice python.
+First discord bot i made, to practice python.
-#Feel free to use code
+Feel free to use code
-#you will need to install following using command "pip install" :
+You will need to install following using command "pip install" :

 python==3.7